CliMA/Oceananigans.jl/docs/src/numerical_implementation/poisson_solvers.md

 Due to the extra steps involved in calculating the cosine transform in 2D, running with two wall-bounded dimensions typically slows the model down by a factor of 2.
 Switching to the FACR algorithm may help here as a 2D cosine transform won't be necessary anymore.

+## Iterative Solvers

+For problems with irregular grids the eigenvectors of the discrete Poisson operator are no longer simple Fourier series sines and cosines.
+This means discrete Fast Fourier Transforms can't be used to generate the projection of the equation right hand side onto eigenvectors.
+So an eigenvector based approach to solving the Poisson equation is not computationally efficient.

+An pre-conditioned conjugate gradient iterative solver is used instead for problems with grids that are non uniform in multiple directions.
+This includes curvilinear grids on the sphere and also telescoping cartesian grids that stretch along more than one dimension.
+There are two forms of the pressure operator in this approach.
+One is rigid lid form and one is an implicit free-surface form.

+### Rigid lid pressure operator

+The rigid lid operator is based on the same continuous form as is used in the Direct Method solver.

+### Implicit free surface pressure operator